zoppellarielena/zoppellarielena.github.io/projects.md

+---
-# Project for MSc Physics of Data @ University of Padova
+title: Project for MSc Physics of Data @ University of Padova
+---

 🧠 [**Reproducing Neuron Dynamics with Highly Structured and Trained Chaotic Random RNN Models**](https://github.com/zoppellarielena/Reproducing-Neuron-Dynamics-with-Highly-Structured-and-Trained-Chaotic-Random-RNN-Models)<br>
 This project explores how **persistent neural activity**, firing that continues after a stimulus is removed, can be reproduced through both **three-population structured models** (L excitatory, R excitatory and Inhibitory neurons) and **trained chaotic recurrent neural networks** (RNNs) via FORCE Learning.